-- · Forward all calls - Forward calls in special situations, such as when the phone is busy or there is no answer.
+- Forward all calls - Forward calls in special situations, such as when the phone is busy or there is no answer.

-When a line is forwarded, you see the Forward all $\geq$ icon with the line.
+When a line is forwarded, you see the Forward all $\bigotimes$ icon with the line.

+Procedure

-- Step 1 When the line to be forwarded is inactive, press Fwd All. - Step 2 Enter the call forward target number exactly as you would dial it from your phone, or select an entry from your list of recent calls.
+Step 1 Step 2 When the line to be forwarded is inactive, press Fwd All .
+Enter the call forward target number exactly as you would dial it from your phone, or select an entry from

+- your list of recent calls.
+Related Topics